How to protect your personal data and avoid online identity fraud

 Important password rules everyone should follow

-When it comes to passwords, the rules are stringent (any compromise on below, and you are compromising your data):
+When it comes to passwords, the rules are stringent (any compromise on the below, and you are compromising your data):

 1. Use a different password for every single account.